marcosvieiraftw/himama-clockin-api/README.md

 }
 ```
 it will return an object with JWT token.
 Take it and use on header `Authentication: Bearer TOKEN_JWT` in other requests, like `GET localhost:3000/api/v1/users`
 - For futher information about API documentation you can import to [Postman](https://www.getpostman.com/downloads/) the collections from documentation/api_postman_collections
 - Your application is ready to go!

 ## Running the tests
-Inside the project folder execute `$ docker exec -it quick_starter_api bash` and then run `# rspec` after running all tests it will generate a coverage/ folder with the report in HTML format.
+Inside the project folder execute `$ docker exec -it himama_clockin_api bash` and then run `# rspec` after running all tests it will generate a coverage/ folder with the report in HTML format.

 ## Running static code analyzer
-Inside the project folder execute `$ docker exec -it quick_starter_api bash` and then run `# rubocop`
+Inside the project folder execute `$ docker exec -it himama_clockin_api bash` and then run `# rubocop`

 ## Contributing
 Please check this repo's CONTRIBUTING.md file for guidelines on how to contribute.
 Your pull request is welcome!